|You are here: Home / Coaches

 Coach Sergent was a left-handed pitcher born and raised in Manteca, California.
 After playing JC ball at San Joaquin Delta College, Joe was recruited by D1 Lamar University in Beaumont, Texas.
 He was drafted in 1999 by the Florida Marlins and played five seasons for them, playing as high as AA.
 From ’04-’07 he pitched for the Fargo-Moorhead Redhawks of the Northern League (now American Association) posting a 21-5 regular season record before joining the Calgary Vipers in ’08.
 From ’08-’10 the GBL all-star was the ace of the staff that won the 2009 GBL title and was 6-0 in playoffs during his time in the GBL.
 In his 12 year career, Joe boasted a regular season record of 64-33 with a 3.95 ERA in over 800 professional innings.
 Joe has coached in Calgary and in the WMBL, most recently for the Okotoks Dawgs.

 Coach Ethier is another JDawgs Academy graduate, where he played 4 years from 2009-2013.
 In that time he attended a Bantam and Midget National Tournament, finishing 5th and 2nd in the nation respectively.
 Aaron was also named Catcher of the Tournament during the Midget National Tournament en route to a Championship appearance.
 After leaving the Academy he went on to play college baseball at Thompson Rivers University in Kamloops, where he fought for another National Championship.
 Wanting to return and become a part of the Dawgs program again, Aaron began his coaching career in the summer of 2014.
 In his second season of being a coach he, along with Coach MacInnis, lead a PeeWee Dawgs team to Quebec where they had the chance to play for a National title.
-Now in his fourth year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen.
+Now in his fifth year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen.

 Brad MacInnis- Strength/Conditioning Coordinator